 Most of the time, the best plan with a retailer-based service plan is to walk away.

-SquareTrade gets by on name recognition, mostly, as it was the go-to destination for cheap warranties a decade or two ago.
-Unfortunately, prices have gone up considerably in those decades.
+Allstate, formerly SquareTrade, gets by on name recognition, mostly, as it was the go-to destination for cheap protection a decade or two ago.
+Unfortunately, prices have gone up considerably in those decades and they were acquired by Allstate in 2016 for $1.4 Billion!
 The coverage is good quality, and you’ll likely have a straightforward experience if you need to make a claim.
 But as far as value, well, the plans are pretty expensive.

 With SquareTrade, there’s no deductible for accidental damage claims.
 You simply choose between a standard and an accident protection plan, with the latter plan being higher in price.

-A three-year SquareTrade PS5 warranty will run you $119.99 with accident protection and $84.99 without.
+A three-year SquareTrade PS5 (valued at $499.99) protection plan will run you $119.99 with accident protection and $84.99 without.
 But without accident protection, is it even worth having?

 Upsie offers industry-leading coverage at prices so low you’ll look twice.
-As a third-party warranty service, Upsie earns your trust on service alone and allows you to choose how to repair your broken PlayStation.
-You can choose local repair and even request to use the shop of your choice, or you can ship it in to Upsie’s repair team.
+As a third-party protection service, Upsie earns your trust on service alone and allows you to choose how to repair your broken PlayStation.
+You can choose local repair through a convenient nation-wide network of vetted repair partners or you can ship it in to Upsie’s repair team.